rabraham2/INF4000-Project/README.md

 ## Overview
 - **Course**: INF4000
 - **Introduction**: The primary question guiding this composite visualisation is: How did COVID-19 impact retail sales across different categories in Great Britain?
 Understanding the pandemic's impact on retail is essential as it provides deeper insights into the shifts in consumer spending patterns and pinpoints the need for repositioning strategies.
-Effective data visualization is essential for transforming raw data into actionable insights, particularly in analysing sudden changes in consumer behaviour during the pandemic.
+Effective data visualisation is essential for transforming raw data into actionable insights, particularly in analysing sudden changes in consumer behaviour during the pandemic.
 Existing research points out that the uneven effects caused by lockdowns, social distancing, economic uncertainties and health concerns are the prime causes of these sudden shifts.

 - **Goal**: Analysing retail sales performance in Great Britain.
 - **Aims and Objectives**: Understanding the pandemic's impact on retail is essential as it provides deeper insights into the shifts in consumer spending patterns and pinpoints the need for repositioning strategies.
 The composite visualisation discussed here employs the retail sales pounds dataset of Great Britain (1986 to 2024) from the Office for National Statistics (ONS).
 It presents four different charts that aim to uncover relevant insights, with each chart addressing a specific sub-question revolving around the retail landscape.